aarushmagic/esp-scope/README.md

 # ESP-Scope

+THIS IS IN PROGRESS.
+FORKED OFF OF [MatAtBread's ESP-Scope](https://github.com/MatAtBread/esp-scope/).
+All credits go to original author.

 ## Overview
 ESP-Scope is a web-based oscilloscope built using the ESP-IDF framework.
 It allows users to visualize analog signals in real-time through a web browser.
 The project leverages the ESP32's ADC capabilities and serves a web interface for signal visualization.
 It contains complete source code and 3D design for a case for the Seeed XIAO ESP32C6.